jadonhansen/get_next_line-FINAL/README.md

 Grade achieved: 125/125

-DESCRIPTION: A program built to obtain input from the terminal via typing or using a files contents.
+DESCRIPTION: A function built to obtain input from the terminal via typing or using a files contents.

 Main Concepts Learnt:
 1 - File Descriptors